-Some of the more serious medical issues are listed below, along with their oral symptoms.
+Some of the more serious health conditions are listed below, along with their oral symptoms.
 This article is in no way meant to act as a substitute for seeing a medical professional.
-If you suspect a problem with your health, don’t hesitate to contact your doctor.
+If you suspect a problem with your health, don’t hesitate to contact your primary care doctor.

 Gum disease can be a strong indicator of diabetes.
 Gum diseases include gingivitis and the more serious periodontitis.
-If you have a family history of diabetes, it may be worth having a conversation with your dentist about the symptoms.
-We are always concerned with meeting the individual needs of our patients.
+If you have a family history of diabetes, it may be worth having a conversation with Dr. Gibson about the symptoms.

 Diabetes has the tendency to decrease your resistance to infection, increasing your risk for gingivitis.
 Plague rich in bacteria can travel into your bloodstream, causing inflammation.
 In addition to gum disease, you should also be conscious of other symptoms which include bad breath, bleeding gums, oral fungal infections, and loose teeth.
-Don’t let it get too far.
-If you are having troubles with your teeth, schedule an appointment with us today.
+Remember, if you are having troubles with your teeth, schedule an appointment with us today.

-Are you too old to be having loose teeth?
-While your child or grandchild may be excited to put a tooth underneath their pillow, loose teeth are less than desirable in adults.
-Loose teeth can be a symptom for many issues; one among these is heart disease.
+Are you too old to have loose teeth?
+While your child or grandchild may be excited to put a tooth underneath their pillow, heart disease.are less than desirable in adults.
+Loose teeth can be a symptom for many issues; one among these is

 Inflamed gums and gum disease are other signs of heart disease.
 Especially in the case of periodontitis, gum-borne bacteria have been known to pass through the bloodstream, into your heart.
 Conditions such as coronary artery disease can be agitated by the internal onslaught of bacteria.